 This second diagram shows the same basic architecture in a logical view.
 Here, one door is controlled by the proxy reader only.
 The other door has a keypad.

-It's 7:13 AM on Tuesday at our Fresno, CA, USA headquarters.
-We can start on your quote right away.
+It's 9:28 PM on Friday at our Fresno, CA, USA headquarters.
+We'll start work on your quote first thing on Monday.